We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 “When you breathe these very small, fine-size particles, you could potentially have some detrimental effects to your body, particularly cardiovascular problems,” he says.

-The smoke released by leaf burning can irritate your eyes, nose, and throat, and the carbon monoxide kicked up by burning leaves and remaining embers can, with enough exposure, reduce the amount of oxygen in your blood and lungs.
+The smoke released by leaf burning can irritate your eyes, nose, and throat, and the carbon dioxide kicked up by burning leaves and remaining embers can, with enough exposure, reduce the amount of oxygen in your blood and lungs.
 This leads to coughing, wheezing, and other respiratory conditions that can sometimes persist.

 Unsurprisingly, burning leaves also isn’t good for the environment.
 Although the federal government has no regulations affecting open burning, the Environmental Protection Agency (EPA) engages states and communities in studying the effects of open burning on the environment.
-Past studies by the agency have measured emission factors for burning leaves, such as particulates, carbon monoxide, and other harmful chemicals and gases released into the atmosphere.
+Past studies by the agency have measured emission factors for burning leaves, such as particulates, carbon dioxide, and other harmful chemicals and gases released into the atmosphere.
 Many add to ground-level ozone (smog) that can damage sensitive ecosystems and negatively impact nearby crops and wildlife.

 When You Shouldn’t Burn Leaves